 - Miguel Indurain

 - Eddie Merckx

 It is possible for a rider who has not been in the lead, and never worn the yellow jersey, to win the overall Tour de France by cycling very fast on the last day.
 This has only happened twice so far – in 1947 and 1968.

-The youngest rider ever to win the Tour de France was Henri Comet – he was only 19 years old when he won in 1904.
+The youngest rider ever to win the Tour de France was Henri Comet – he was only 19 years and 352 days when he won in 1904.

 The oldest person to win the Tour de France was Firmin Lambot, who was 36 years and 4 months old when he won in 1922.